ptytb/ritmom/README.md

 ## TODO

+- [ ] Use TextChunk instead of plain text
+- [ ] Extract examples from offline dictionaries
 - [ ] Add subtitle (.srt) corpus reader and examples
 - [ ] Do try fuzzy matching if no translation found
 - [X] Text: write approximate audio timestamp